 Component 1 - worth 40% of the A Level

-Students devise a piece of theatre which they then perform.
-They will record the process and create a portfolio, which is internally marked and externally moderated.
+Students devise a piece of theatre which you then perform as part of a group.
+You will record the process and create a portfolio, which is internally marked and externally moderated.

 Component 2 - worth 20% of the A Level